Would you like to pay your bill later? Check in the Customer Center to see if you can extend the payment deadline.

 If the "Extend payment deadline" link is not displayed, it will not be possible to extend the payment period.
 For each bill the payment period can only be extended once.
 You cannot extend the payment deadline for bills you agreed to pay in instalments.

 Swisscom offers you the possibility to pay your bills in instalments.
-Not every bill can be paid in instalments.
-You can check in the Customer Center if an instalment plan is available for individual bills.
+You can check in the Customer Center if an instalment plan is available for individual bills:

 If you fail to pay your bills, your account will be blocked.
 You will notice this from the following